Ground-level Ozone Basics

 What are the health effects of ozone?

-Ozone in the air we breathe can harm our health, especially on hot sunny days when ozone can reach unhealthy levels. .
+Ozone in the air we breathe can harm our health, especially on hot sunny days when ozone can reach unhealthy levels.
+People at greatest risk of harm from breathing air containing ozone include people with asthma.
 Learn more about health effects.

 What are the environmental effects of ozone?